Careers Info, Advice and Guidance

 We also work with the National Careers Service and students are shown how to access the National Careers Services facilities so that they can speak to advisor and gain information on jobs, vacancies and up to date labour market information wherever they are.

-Careers and Future Careers Fair – February 14th
+Careers and Future Careers Fair – Date and time TBC

 Careers Information Advice and Guidance focus events